-CFSC’s goals in our work on Indigenous issues are:
+CFSC’s goals in our work on Indigenous rights are:

-- to work with Indigenous peoples to educate ourselves and the wider Canadian society;
+- to work with Indigenous partners to educate ourselves and the wider Canadian society;

 - to raise Friends’ awareness of the concerns of Indigenous peoples, and to stimulate their active participation in supporting those concerns;

-- to provide small grants to Indigenous groups working for self-empowerment;
+- to provide small grants to grassroots Indigenous groups working for self-empowerment;

 - land rights and self-determination;

-- Indigenous rights as defined in the United Nations Declaration on the Rights of Indigenous Peoples, and as protected under the Canadian Constitution.
+- Indigenous rights as affirmed in the United Nations Declaration on the Rights of Indigenous Peoples, and as protected under the Canadian Constitution.

 - to engage in dialogue with governments, corporations and international organizations such as the United Nations;